ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 Add your handler function and don't forget to bind

 Wow, isn't that the most beautiful button you've ever seen?
-Now we can actually get to the `Messages` screen from our `Login` screen.
+Now we can actually get to the `Messages` screen from our `Users` screen.
 Give it a try!

 ### End Result, Part 5